 14. Fun Slack Channels

 Regardless of how your team communicates, having a channel for fun, random, or uplifting posts can help uplift the workday and build camaraderie.
 A channel for photos of pets, progress pics of gardening, or favorite videos of virtual music performances can be a fun way to stay in touch and share non-work related items.
-Like the water cooler or casual check-in, opportunities for team members to share personal passions is critical for feeling engaged and connected.
+Like the water cooler or casual check-in, these Slack channels provide critical opportunities for team members to share personal passions, allowing them to feel engaged and connected.

 15. Virtual Talent Show

 Set up a time for team members to share their secret talents, however silly they may be.
-Whether musical, magical or ridiculous the opportunity to showcase employee talents is a fun and engaging way to highlight interests outside of work for the team.
+Whether musical, magical, or ridiculous, showcasing employee talents is a fun and engaging way to highlight interests outside of work for the team.

 A Final Note